• Air Fryer

 FAQs

-If you have tried this onion gravy recipe, or any other recipe on my blog, please rate it and let me know how it turned out in the comments below!
+If you have tried this cinnamon toast recipe, or any other recipe on my blog, please rate it and let me know how it turned out in the comments below!

 Print Recipe